 When baseline cumulative harvested carbon exceeds actual cumulative harvested carbon - but actual onsite harvested carbon exceeds the baseline amount in a given reporting period - net GHG reductions are increased (Equation 5.6.B).
 This allows for prior deductions for secondary effects to be recouped, because the risk has been lowered.
-However, once actual cumulative harvest amounts exceed baseline cumulative harvest amounts, secondary effects risk is zero, and will remain zero for as long as actual cumulative harvest amounts exceed baseline cumulative harvest amounts (Equation 5.6.A).
-Under no circumstance shall the net balance of secondary effects CRTs over the course of an Activity Area life be positive.
+However, once actual cumulative harvest amounts exceed baseline cumulative harvest amounts, secondary effects risk is zero, and will remain zero for as long as actual cumulative harvest amounts exceed baseline cumulative harvest at a secondary effects CRTs over the course of an Activity Area life be positive.
 However, maintaining actual cumulative harvest above baseline cumulative harvest will allow an Activity Area to accrue any uncredited positive carryover that can counteract the amount of future secondary effects deductions that would be applied if baseline cumulative harvested carbon were to exceed actual harvested carbon again (Equation 5.6.C).
 The Reserve provides a calculation workbook for quantifying secondary effects risk (in addition to the other calculations required by the protocol).

-Values used for onsite carbon harvested in the Activity Area actual and baseline scenarios $(AC{hv,n})$ and $BC{hv,n}$ shall represent all harvested trees, not just merchantable species.
+Values used for onsite carbon harvested in the Activity Area actual and baseline scenarios $(AC{hv,n} \text{ and } BC{hv,n})$ shall represent all harvested trees, not just merchantable species.

 Equation 5.6.
-Secondary Effects Emissions for Improved Forest Management Activity Areas then $$SE{\nu} = 0^{\dagger}$$
+Secondary Effects Emissions for Improved Forest Management Activity Areas then $$SE_y = 0^{\dagger}$$

 Equation 5.6.A:

 If

 $$\sum{n=1}^{y} (AC{hv,n} - BC{hv,n}) \ge 0$$

 , and $\sum{n=1}^{y-1} SE_n \ge 0$,